sandyresearch/chipmunk/README.md

 Diffusion transformers (DiTs) are bottlenecked by attention and MLP layers.
 What if we could make those layers faster? **Chipmunk is a training-free method to accelerate diffusion transformers with hardware-aware, training-free dynamic sparsity**.
 Chipmunk caches attention weights and MLP activations from previous steps and dynamically computes a sparse “delta” against the cached weights.
 We make Chipmunk hardware-efficient through [128, 1] and [192, 1] column-sparsity patterns \+ a suite of optimized sparse attention and MLP CUDA kernels.

-*Developed in collaboration with Together AI.*
+*Developed in collaboration between Together AI, Hazy Research, and Sandy Research.*

 ## ⚡️🎆 At a glance...

 - **\~3.7x** faster video generation on HunyuanVideo at 720x1280 resolution for a 5s video (50 steps)
 - **\~1.6x** faster image generations on FLUX.1-dev at 1280x768 resolution (50 steps)
-- Column Sparse Attention layer is **9.3x** faster than FlashAttention3 baseline
+- Column Sparse Attention layer is **~9.3x** faster than FlashAttention3 baseline
-- Column Sparse MLP layer is **2.5x** faster than cuBLAS baseline
+- Column Sparse MLP layer is **~2.5x** faster than cuBLAS baseline

 ## Demos